 The next step in the ferry expansion process aims to build connections along the River, (further incorporating the Bellerive ferry service) and involves layering up the network over time.
 In off-peak times when travel time isn't as sensitive and a greater number of recreational and leisure customers are likely to be using the ferry services, a stitched network is best to maximise connectivity.
 Off-peak networks can be more encompassing and less time critical.
 Locations such as Regatta Point, Sandy Bay (Casino) and Wilkinsons Point are suitable locations with strong recreational attractors and are put forward for network expansion 2.
 In addition, all three above do, or have the potential to, attract regular commuters during the off-peak.
 Kingston Beach is also included, however for different reasons, including the potential to relieve the Southern Outlet demands particularly during peak travel times.

-Building connectivity does not preclude future network expansions.

-Location inclusion summaries are noted in Table 6.1.
+Summaries are noted below:

-Table 6.1 Wharf inclusion in Expanded Ferry Network
+Site: Regatta Point

-RANK MCA RANK SCORE Regatta Point 1 Macquarie Point has attracted funding commitments and there is a planning pathway for development.
+Score: Macquarie Point has attracted funding commitments and there is a planning pathway for development.
 It will act as a strong recreational and event destination which will warrant the inclusion of a Regatta Point wharf in the proposed ferry network.

-Sandy Bay (Rowing Club) 2 One wharf in the Sandy Bay area is considered suitable for an initial expansion.
+Site: Sandy Bay (Rowing Club)

+Score: One wharf in the Sandy Bay area is considered suitable for an initial expansion.
 Sandy Bay (Rowing Club) has fewer attractors and workforce than Sandy Bay (Casino) and is therefore excluded from expansion 1 and 2.

+Site: Sandy Bay (Casino).

-Sandy Bay (Casino) 3 Strong employment catchment, recreation attractor and citybound trip origin.
-Wilkinsons Point 4 Lower priority as part of an off-peak or event overlay, or if employment demographics change.
-Good future employment demand and strong recreation attractor, though lower public transport benefit, as existing bus connections to the city are strong.
-Battery Point (Derwent Lane) 5 The location on the western side of the river close to the CBD is not likely to provide strong travel time benefit over walking and cycling.
-Howrah Point 6 The location on the eastern side of the river will provide strong travel time benefit and support for public transport benefits.
+Score: Strong employment catchment, recreation attractor and citybound trip origin.

+Site: Battery Point (Derwent Lane).

+Score: The location on the western side of the river close to the CBD is not likely to provide strong travel time benefit over walking and cycling.

+Site: Howrah Point

+Score: The location on the eastern side of the river will provide strong travel time benefit and support for public transport benefits.
 Directly aligns with the principle to reduce peak traffic congestion as this location provides an alternative route to road connections via the Tasman Bridge.
+No competition with potential rapid bus services.

+Site: Montagu Bay

-No competition with potential rapid bus services Montagu Bay 7 The potential wharf location on the eastern side of the river is too close to the Tasman bridge to provide travel time or directness benefit.
+Score: The potential wharf location on the eastern side of the river is too close to the Tasman bridge to provide travel time or directness benefit.
 The catchment size is also constrained.

+Site: Lindisfarne

-Lindisfarne 8 Lindisfarne has a strong sporting and recreational attractor and will be a citybound trip origin.
+Score: Lindisfarne has a strong sporting and recreational attractor and will be a citybound trip origin.
 Additionally, there is a potential public transport benefit through a more reliable and direct service on the water.

+Site: Kingston Beach

-Kingston Beach 20 Lower priority as part of an off-peak or event overlay, or if employment demographics change.
+Score: Lower priority as part of an off-peak or event overlay, or if employment demographics change.
 Kingston Beach has a strong recreational attractor, citybound trip origin, and potential to relieve Southern Outlet demands during peak periods.
 Otherwise limited public transport benefit because of the strong bus connections to the city along the Southern Outlet which will be further improved with the creation of the transit lane.

+Site: Geilston Bay

-Geilston Bay 22 Geilston Bay is close to Lindisfarne, but Geilston Bay's demographic demand and recreational attraction is lower than Lindisfarne.
+Score: Geilston Bay is close to Lindisfarne, but Geilston Bay's demographic demand and recreational attraction is lower than Lindisfarne.
 This would also place two sites in close proximity.